About Tofu Coagulant

 What type to buy, gypsum or nigari?
 It really depends on you.
 Nigari is believed to make better tasting tofu, but gypsum contains calcium.
 Why not try both and see which type you prefer?

 We sell nigari in 16 ounce bags and gypsum in 12 ounce bags.
-The price for both coagulants is $9.99 per bag.
-Shipping & handling is $4.99 for each order.
 If you order with the SoyaJoy Soy Milk Maker, shipping is free.

 Click here to order.